ncbi/vadr/documentation/annotate.md

   nt or less *shorter* than the length of missing sequence region (controllable with `--r_diffmaxins` option)

-* at least 1 of the nt in the missing sequence region is *not* an N (controllable with `--r_diffminnonn` option)
+* at least `1` of the nt in the missing sequence region is *not* an N (controllable with `--r_diffminnonn` option)

-* fraction of non-N nt in sequence region that match expected nt by `aligning` sequence region by flushing left or right with respect to differently length model region is at least `0.75` (controllable with `--r_diffminfract` option)
+* fraction of non-N nt in sequence region that match expected nt after "aligning" sequence region by flushing left or right with respect to differently length model region is at least `0.75` (controllable with `--r_diffminfract` option)